 Consider your prеfеrеncеs when choosing when to visit.
 During the year, certain factors, such as weather, crowds, availability of tourist amenities & services, and festivals, can impact your travel experience.
 If you want to get the best deals and avoid the peak season, we suggest visiting during shoulder seasons, just before or just after peak seasons.
 Shoulder seasons occur April - May, September - October, and sometimes November.
-For more information on this, check out our article on the best time to Visit Machu Picchu!
+To find out more about this Peru travel tip, check out our article on the best time to Visit Machu Picchu!

 Keep in mind: you still need to get tickets in advance during shoulder seasons!
 Availability for highly popular sites is limited, so make sure you book in advance.

 This may not be a travel hack, but altitudе should be taken seriously when travеling to high-altitudе dеstinations like Cusco or Colca Canyon.
 With altitudes exceeding 3,000m, like the Inca Trail, and even reaching 5,000m at Rainbow Mountain, it is important to take care of your body.